neurobiol/unlearn/docs/content/index.md

 June 4, 2026

-*Did you miss the Poster slots and still wish to hear a glimpse of this work?
+*Did you miss the Poster slots*

+Do you wish to hear a glimpse of this work?

 Listen to the related:
 [Award-winning Flash Talk at the University of Waterloo (PATH, April 2026)] (https://youtu.be/FGmgId3ZYWs?si=Oa8PhRqvOlA_YDVG)